 Reverend Antal’s departure from the Army Chaplain Corps is a real loss for the Army.
 Chris was a skilled counselor and a blessing to those struggling to make sense of their role in a poorly defined conflict.
 Reverend Antal continues some of that same work as staff chaplain at the Philadelphia VA Medical Center but these skills are sorely lacking near the battlefield.
 I hope that there might be some lessons learned from the Reverend Chris Antal’s experience with the Army Chaplain Corps and that the Corps might come to see the benefits of accepting a broader role for the support staff of the spiritual condition of the troops.

-The honorific Reverend really does apply to Army Chaplain Chris Antal.
+The honorific Reverend really does apply to Chaplain Chris Antal.
 He is revered by those of us who knew him in his short time at Kandahar Airfield.
-This excerpt from Chris’ 2012 Veterans Day sermon helps explain why Chris Antal will be fondly remembered by those touched by his ministry at Kandahar Airfield.
+The link that Bob LaVallee had passed on excerpting Chris’ 2012 Veterans Day sermon no longer works.
+Ministerial student Karen G. Johnston has published the ‘Confession’ on her blog.
+It, along with some background information she provided, does an excellent job of explaining why Chris Antal will be fondly remembered by those touched by his ministry at Kandahar Airfield.